Underwood-Inc/rituals/docs/PATTERN_RITUALS_GUIDE.md

 2. **Power with Redstone** - Place redstone next to the central totem to see **particle markers** showing where other totems should go
 3. **Place Surrounding Totems** - Follow the particle guides to place totems at exact positions
 4. **Add Required Items** - Each surrounding totem needs a specific item (shown in particle colors)
-5. **Perform Fire Sacrifice** - Light fire at the central totem base with catalyst items
+5. **Perform Fire Sacrifice** - Place 4 iron ingots (or higher tier) around the central totem and light fire (unless Kiwi Mode is enabled)
-6. **Ritual Activates!** - If pattern is complete and correct, ritual triggers
+6. **Ritual Activates!** - If pattern is complete and correct:
+   - Central totem remains with its item (permanently active)
+   - **All surrounding totems are SACRIFICED** (completely destroyed with no drops!)
+   - Ritual effect begins immediately (e.g., auto-breeding breeds at least one pair instantly)
+   - Ritual runs permanently until the central totem is broken or item removed

 ### Visual Pattern Guides